 You can browse our volunteer opportunities in Tanzania today, most placements can be joined every month and you can also register your interest if you are looking to volunteer in the future.
 The programs we have listed are open to most nationalities as long you will be able to secure a tourist visa.
 Please note to participate some organisations will require you to be aged 18 and over.

 Volunteer in Tanzania for Free

 There are free and cheap volunteer programs available to join but you will need to be independent and plan the trip yourself.
 To get a free / low cost placement you will need to apply in advance via the internet to charities or local NGO's who recruit international volunteers - sometimes you will need specific skills to be eligable.
-These are a few of the organisations you might want to check out:

 "I had the opportunity to volunteer with a NGO and teach English in Tanzania for a month in 2011.
 I was extremely pleased with the experience which included teaching English classes, helping in an after school program for local children, and attended home visits.
 The program offered a unique opportunity to connect with students thereby allowing students to familarize themselves with the... local culture in a postiive way.
 Finally, there was given a warm, family like atmosophere in which the volunteers live together, spend their downtime together and take meals as a group.
 The result is that one always feels comfortable and at home though in most cases they are on the other side of the world from their family and friends.
 All in all I had a great volunteer experience and would recommend for all those looking to make a positive impact in a beautiful part of the world." - Alexandra Lang, Canada